 No Such Thing as Fashion on a Tractor

-One of the most dangerous parts of your tractor is the PTO (Power Transfer Shaft).
+One of the most dangerous parts of your tractor is the PTO (Power Take-off Shaft).
 The PTO runs at 13 revolutions per second.
 Anything that gets tangled in that is going to be drawn right into it.
 Your hair, your beard, shoelaces, floppy pant legs or any kind of straps can get tangled in a power take-off shaft.
 A human being cannot stop a functioning PTO shaft, and it will end badly.
 The tractor’s no place for fashion.
 Tie up your hair, wear snug clothing, forego jewelry and pay close attention.
 Never step over the PTO, even when it’s not running.
 It’s a really good habit to get into.

 Lights and Weather Protection

 If you have to work as it’s growing dark, you’ll need to use your lights.
 And most tractor lights are poorly placed, reflecting off the front end loader and not giving you much illumination behind.
 We have a solution for that – the Roll Bar LED lights.
 Safe and bright, so you work after dark and still get home safe.